Hyperba/shapecheat/README.md

 The Most Advanced Geometry Calculator!

 ## Description
 This folder contains files for shapes and is already functioning well.
-Editing the code is unneccessary though the code is entirely free to use and licensed under Creative Commons
+Editing the code is unneccessary though the code is entirely free to use and licensed under Creative Commons.
+This project is meant to speed up your job and do for you the calculations that take time.
+It can work out:
+- Volume
+- Surface Area
+- Lateral Surface Area
+- Slant Height

+Depending on the shape you choose.
+Project is still on BETA and is not fully released meaning there is room for improvement, and the code can definitely become more functional and flexible.

 ## Use
 You must first download the file or clone the repository